Career Readiness Competencies

 - Seek global cross-cultural interactions and experiences that enhance your understanding of people from different demographic groups and that leads to personal growth.

-- Demonstrate flexibility by adapting to diverse environments.
+- Demonstrate flexibility by adapting to environments.

 Specific Examples